Everybody loves being complimented, especially women.

 Make eye contact and smile!

-This sounds really obvious but you have to do it correctly.
+sounds really obvious but you have to do it correctly.

 If you actually try smiling more, you will discover how the world treats you changes a lot.